 Criminal defense lawyers may also hire experts to review certain types of evidence, including forensic evidence, to review how the evidence was analyzed and determine whether the tests were valid and conducted properly.
 They will also interview any experts hired by the prosecution to learn about the testimony that they might give and any evidence that they might present.

 Prosecutors are required to provide discovery to criminal defense attorneys.
 This includes all the evidence and information that has been gathered in the case by the police and police investigators, including mitigating evidence.
-Reviewing this evidence helps criminal defense attorneys to identify problems in the state’s case against their clients and help to guide them in deciding to hire independent experts or labs to test the state’s evidence.
+Reviewing this evidence helps criminal defense attorneys to identify problems in the state’s case against their clients and helps to guide them in deciding to hire independent experts or labs to test the state’s evidence.

 Analyzing the Evidence Against the Client